Skip to Main Content

 Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
 Coverage.com services are only available in states where it is licensed.
 Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-Most standard homeowners insurance policies exclude damage from neglect, which may include failing to notice an animal infestation.
+Most standard homeowners insurance policies exclude damage from neglect.
+Because animal and insect infestations can often be avoided with regular pest control treatments, insurers usually consider the damage largely preventable.
+This typically excludes the damage from your policy coverage.
 While most animal damage is not covered by homeowners insurance, some perils may be covered if they are sudden and accidental.
 For example, if a deer suddenly runs through your front yard, breaking part of your fence, this may be covered by your other structures coverage.
 Similarly, if a large bird flies into your window and cracks it, this may be covered under your dwelling coverage.

 How wild animals might damage your home